 - Sygic Travel.
 This is where I plan and map out which places to visit or which route to take.
 When I create a trip, Sygic will recommend the top sites with a bit of blurb.
 I can easily add and remove sites and the neat part, in my opinion, is how long it would take to walk from one place to the other.
 With kids, this is important.

-- Google Trips.
+Google Trips.
 TripIt and Sygic got married and the result was Google Trips.
 The nice thing about Google Trips is that it includes the reviews of the many places it recommends.
 To be honest I am still a newbie with this app and I am still a big fan of Sygic and TripIt.
-But if you haven’t heavily invested, time and money (I bought the Pro version for Sygic when it went on sale on day), this one app can do what TripIt and Sygic do.
+But if you haven’t heavily invested, time and money (I bought the Pro version for Sygic when it went on sale on day), this one app can do what TripIt and Sygic does.

 - Parkopedia.
 Help you find parking.
 Too bad it doesn’t help you pay also.